trespaul/tidal-doc/src/content/docs/guides/audio/add-synth.md

 ### I can hear 'clicks'

-When using your custom synthesizers for Tidal, you will sometimes hear 'clicks'.
+When using your custom synthesisers for Tidal, you will sometimes hear 'clicks'.
 These clicks are breaks/discontinuities in the audio signal.
 Audio clicks are ubiquitous in computer music, and people are doing everything they can to avoid them and to fix the problem.

 If you can hear audio clicks while playing with your custom SuperCollider synths, try the following:
 * rewrite your `SynthDef` the Tidal way (see above).